CriticalWombat/Pixelmon-Docker/README.md

 # Pixelmon-Docker
-A Log4J mitigated Pixelmon server in Docker.
+A Log4J mitigated and updated Pixelmon server in Docker.

 **DISCLAIMER: I have mitigated Log4J as best as I know.
 You are responsible for ensuring it is fully secure.
 I have tested basic log4j exploits against my own running instance and was unable to trigger the vulnerability.**